code-klaudia-prog/database-automation/README.md

-# database-automation
-Pipeline to deploy a Database Server
+(Pipeline to deploy a Database Server)

 # How to Run Your GitHub Actions Workflow
 ## 1. Create the Workflow File